bradhuber1/trailblazer/README.md

 This code repository was created to assist with elementary school education in coding.
 A working version is hosted using the [Heroku](https://www.heroku.com) cloud hosting platform and can be visited at [Trailblazer Coders](https://trailblazer-coders.herokuapp.com/).

 ## Installation Instructions
+These are by no means exhaustive installation instructions.
+They assume a basic knowledge of using a command prompt or terminal application.
+See the [Windows PowerShell and Unix/Apple Terminal Basics](#windows-powerShell-and-unix/apple-terminal-basics) section for some basic commands that should help you get up and running.

 1. Get the code
     * If you are familiar with [Git](https://git-scm.com/), you can clone this repository with the following command:
     `git clone https://github.com/bradhuber1/trailblazer.git`